Western Michigan University: East Campus

 East Campus is the original development dating from the university's founding in 1903.
-It contains many of the university's historical buildings including, East Hall, West Hall, North Hall, Walwood Hall, Spindler Hall, Vandercook Hall, and The Little Theater.
-Many of these buildings are on a hill overlooking the city of Kalamazoo.
-Walwood Hall, renovated in 1992, is home to the Graduate College, the Graduate Student Advisory Committee, the Medieval Institute, the WMU Office of Research and several other academic and administrative offices.
+It contained many of the university's historical buildings including, East Hall, West Hall, North Hall, Walwood Hall, Spindler Hall, Vandercook Hall, and The Little Theater.
+Many of these buildings were on a hill overlooking the city of Kalamazoo.

-In December 2012, WMU announced plans to renovate its birthplace, historic East Hall, for use as an alumni center.
-It also announced plans to demolish several of the university's original historic buildings and utilize the hilltop as green space.
+In December 2012, WMU announced plans to renovate its birthplace, historic East Hall, for use as an alumni center, and to demolish several of the university's original historic buildings and utilize the hilltop as green space.

 In August 2013 West Hall and the Speech and Hearing building on WMU's East Campus were demolished.
 The original portion of East Hall was retained, but North Hall and the two side wings of East Hall came down.
 East Hall reopened in 2015 as Heritage Hall, home to the WMU Alumni Center.
 In addition to the renovation of East Hall, the portico of North Hall was preserved and positioned just north of East Hall.

 Oakland Drive Campus

-The Oakland Drive Campus is the university's newest land acquisition.
-It is home to the university's College of Health and Human Services and the WMU Army ROTC program.

-It is now also home to the Western Michigan University Archives and Regional History Collections new location, the Charles C. and Lynn L. Zhang Legacy Collections Center.
+The Oakland Drive campus is home to the university's College of Health and Human Services and the WMU Army ROTC program.
+It is also home to the Western Michigan University Archives and Regional History Collections, located in the Charles C. and Lynn L. Zhang Legacy Collections Center.
+In 2021, the University Libraries announced that Special Collections would be moving from Waldo Library to the Zhang Center.

 Parkview Campus

 The Parkview Campus is home to the university's College of Engineering and Applied Sciences and is within the Business Technology and Research Park.
-"Erected" in 2003, the $72.5 million building Floyd Hall is 343000 sqft and features two three-story 600 ft wings connected by a middle glass enclosure.
+Erected in 2003, the $72.5 million building Floyd Hall is 343000 sqft and features two three-story 600 ft wings connected by a middle glass enclosure.
 The campus is about 3 mi southwest of the main campus.

 The 265 acre campus contains the paper coating plant.
 The school offers 17 undergraduate engineering, technology and applied sciences programs, while the graduate level, the College of Engineering and Applied Sciences offers 9 master programs, and 6 doctoral programs.

-In Fall 2018, the Master of Science in Engineering Management (MSEM) degree was offered in Punta Gorda at the WMU Punta Gorda campus.
-The MSEM program was globally certified by the American Society for Engineering Management (ASEM).
-The 30-credit program was offered as a hybrid, with monthly in-person classroom sessions augmented by online coursework.

 College of Aviation

-The College of Aviation offers three undergraduate aviation majors and has over 950 undergraduate students.
+The College of Aviation offers three undergraduate aviation majors in Battle Creek, Michigan.